These resources cover the basics of fluency, how to measure student success, and ways to improve each student's fluency skills.

 If you missed out on watching Tim Rasinski's webcast on fluency this month, I strongly urge you to go back and watch the replay and visit the new Fluency page for strategies and teaching ideas that will get your students on the road to a deeper understanding of the stories they read with smooth and expressive reading.

-I'm excited to share a few of my favorite fluency strategies with you.
-Download printable resources as well as a new bookmark I created, to help keep your students from sounding like robots!
+Download printable resources as well as a new bookmark I created to help keep your students from sounding like robots!
 We'll build comprehension and teach our students to become fluent readers while we have some fun.

 Reading Aloud in the Classroom